Greenville, North Carolina Therapists

 Teletherapy for Clients In:

-An Overview of Mental Health in Greenville, North Carolina
+Mental Health in Greenville, North Carolina

 As a gateway city to the eastern third of North Carolina, Greenville is a fairly populated city with approximately 91,500 residents.
 As of right now, Greenville’s economy, which relies heavily on agriculture and trade, is in decline, which experts attribute partially to the cutbacks in the tobacco industry.
-However, because of the assortment of pharmaceuticals, material handling equipment, and other manufacturing in the area, economists anticipate that job growth in the eastern part of NC will be among the highest in the state come to the next census.
+However, because of the assortment of pharmaceuticals, material handling equipment, and other manufacturing in the area, economists anticipate that job growth in the eastern part of NC will be among the highest in the state come the next census.

 Until that happens, however, statistics remain dismal in the Greenville area.
 The estimated median household income in Greenville in 2016 was $36,806, nearly $15,000 lower than the state’s estimated median of $50,584.
 The estimated median per capita income in Greenville in 2016 was $24,887, roughly a third of the nation’s median of $60,200.